jackrcole/multi-agent-algos/index.md

 ## Applications of Multi-Agent Reinforcement Learning in Robotics

-Multi-Agent Reinforcement Learning (MARL) has found numerous applications in robotics, leveraging the power of collaborative learning and decision-making.
+MARL has found numerous applications in robotics, leveraging the power of collaborative learning and decision-making.

 1. **Swarm Robotics**:
    - MARL enables large groups of simple robots to exhibit complex collective behaviors.
-   - Search and rescue operations, environmental monitoring, and collective construction tasks can all make use of MARL.
+   - Search and rescue operations, environmental monitoring, and collective construction tasks are all applicable areas.
    - Example: Hüttenrauch et al. (2019) used MARL to train a swarm of robots for cooperative object transportation.

 2. **Autonomous Vehicles**:
-   - MARL helps in coordinating multiple autonomous vehicles for traffic management and collision avoidance.
+   - MARL also helps in coordinating multiple autonomous vehicles for traffic management and collision avoidance.
    - It's used in developing adaptive traffic light control systems and optimizing fleet management.
    - Example: Zhou et al. (2021) applied MARL for simulating autonomous vehicles interactions.

 3. **Robotic Manipulation**:
-   - MARL enables multiple robotic arms to collaborate on complex manipulation tasks.
+   - Multiple robotic arms can collaborate on complex manipulation tasks using MARL.
    - Applications include assembly lines, warehouse automation, and surgical robotics.
    - Example: Gu et al. (2017) used MARL to train multiple robotic arms for collaborative object manipulation tasks.